Here.fm raises $2.9 million to reimagine video chat – TechCrunch

 Here launched two months ago and thousands of rooms have been created since, with the average user session being 41 minutes.

 Competition in this space is heating up.
 Mmhmm offers similar tools to customize the video chat room, but focuses more on presenting than hanging out.
 Macro is a tool that sits on top of a Zoom call to help ensure meetings are productive and efficient.
-And then there are the dozens (if not more) startups that sprung to action at the onset of the pandemic to build out the next-generation of video chat.
+And then there are the dozens (if not more) of startups that sprung to action at the onset of the pandemic to build out the next-generation of video chat.

 But Boyes and Harris don’t see competition as the greatest challenge to the company.